stefanodixon-ux/webMAN-MOD/README.md

 - Scanning & launch of package files extracted to GAMEI folder on USB FAT32 & NET host.
 Folders' name can be title_id or content_id
 - Support for launch SELF applications via PKG/ROM Launcher or through the XMB icon: ★ app_home/PS3_GAME
 - Integrated external gameDATA allows installation of packages & game data on external USB drives
-- Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without require prepISO/prepNTFS
+- Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without need to run prepISO/prepNTFS
-- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play movies or install large packages on NTFS
+- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play AVI/MP4 movies or install large packages stored on NTFS
 - Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
 - Support last_game.txt / autoboot on nonCobra edition
 - Auto install PKG mounted from exFAT/ext/NTFS (reduce steps needed to install a PKG)